cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 ## Understanding Electrical Spot Measurements

-This technique uses a handheld power meter to take one-time measurements of true RMS power draw (kW) at an electrical distribution system such as a panelboard, power panel or switchgear.
-One-time measurements work as snapshots of power draw, voltage, current and power factor for a system or component such as lighting fixtures, chillers and fan and pump motors.
-This measurement technique is commonly used with loads that have constant power draw such as constant speed fans and pumps, as well as some lighting fixture systems.
-If power draw changes over time CUNY BPL recommends using a data logger to take direct measurements of <a href="/documents/measurement-technique/electrical-current">electrical energy consumption</a> (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>).
+This technique uses a handheld power meter to take one-time measurements of true RMS power draw (kW) at an electrical distribution system, such as a panelboard, power panel, or switchgear.
+One-time measurements provide a snapshot of power draw, voltage, current, and power factor for a system or component, such as lighting fixtures, chillers, and fan or pump motors.
+This technique is commonly used for loads with a constant power draw, including constant-speed fans, pumps, and certain lighting fixture systems.
+If power draw changes over time, CUNY BPL recommends using a data logger to take direct measurements of [electrical energy consumption](/documents/measurement-technique/electrical-current) (kWh).

 Power meters use instantaneous measurements of current and voltage to calculate the instantaneous power draw.
-As the meter remains connected to the distribution system, it calculates the average power draw and this is displayed on the meter’s screen.
+As the meter remains connected to the distribution system, it calculates the average power draw, which is displayed on the meter’s screen.
 Manufacturers of power meters and data loggers use different calculation methodologies to calculate the power draw.
-In order to compare power draw data obtained from different loggers and meters it is important to understand the calculation methodology used by the equipment by referring to the user manual.
+In order to compare power draw data obtained from different loggers and meters, refer to the user manual to understand the calculation methodology used by the equipment.

 It is advised to take a minimum of three measurements 1-2 minutes apart while the system or component is in operation.
 The average of the three measurements (true RMS power, voltage, current and power factor) should be calculated, as averaging the values helps to reduce the measurement uncertainty.

-Electrical distribution systems can have different configurations such as three-phase delta, three-phase wye, single-phase and split phase on a delta configuration.
+Electrical distribution systems can have different configurations, such as three-phase delta, three-phase wye, single-phase, and split phase on a delta configuration.
 It is important to first identify the configuration of the system before taking any measurements.
 The configuration of the system will determine the connections to make with the measurement equipment.
 Refer to the Measurement Steps section for more details on the different configurations.

 ### Type of Measurement